 It is frankly ludicrous that the government’s solution to high energy bills is to chop off at the knees the only policy that is delivering the support bill payers need.
 Official statistics showed this week that there were 9,300 excess winter deaths in 2012-2013 due to cold homes, a 29 per cent increase on last winter.

-If next week Green Deal is left out to rot and ECO is cut, expect more deaths next year.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+If next week Green Deal is left out to rot and ECO is cut, expect more deaths next year.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.